Deciding on the best camera for Milky Way photography can be overwhelming.

 Most crop-sensor (APS-C) cameras can capture the Milky Way, but most of them can’t compare with the quality of full-frame cameras.

 These cameras are usually cheaper, and (with a few exceptions) are aimed at beginners and intermediate photographers.
+One of the best photography tips for beginners is to start as an APS-C camera to see what kind of genre you like to photograph before you go shopping for a full-frame.

 The list below shows the best APS-C cameras for Milky Way photography: